Enemy6/Python-webhook-spammer/README.md

 # Python-webhook-spammer
 This simple python program can spam a webhook with any message to you're liking.
-You can enter a discord webhook url and it will spam you're message 20 times.
+You can enter a discord webhook url and it will spam you're message how many times you request.

 ## How to use it / install it